Jannik Hansen: Vancouver Canucks

 In the first month of the 2011–12 season, Hansen was hit from behind by defenceman Shea Weber in a game against the Nashville Predators on 20 October 2011.
 While he was uninjured on the play, Weber was fined $2,500 — the maximum allowable financial penalty — by the League the following day.
 The following month, Hansen earned a brief stint playing on the Canucks' first line with Daniel and Henrik Sedin, replacing Alexandre Burrows.
 Enjoying a career season, he surpassed his previous personal best of nine goals in the NHL by December 2011.
 He continued to play the majority of the campaign on the Canucks' checking line and finished with 16 goals and 39 points over 82 games.
 Although Vancouver won their second consecutive Presidents' Trophy in 2011–12, they lost in the first round of the playoffs to the Los Angeles Kings.
 Hansen had one goal in the five-game series.

 Hansen earned praise from local and league-wide media amidst a strong start to the lockout-shortened 2012–13 season.
+On 19 February 2013, Hansen was given a one game suspension after a hit he laid on Marian Hossa in a 4–3 SO loss in a game against the Chicago Blackhawks.
 He finished the campaign scoring at the most prolific rate of his career, with 10 goals and 27 points over 47 games, ranking third in team scoring behind Daniel and Henrik Sedin.
 Playing the San Jose Sharks in the first round of the 2013 playoffs, Hansen failed to record a point in four games as the Canucks were swept.

 On 29 September 2013, Hansen signed a four-year deal with the Canucks.

 On 23 November 2014, Hansen recorded his first career hat-trick in a 4–1 victory over the Chicago Blackhawks.

 Hansen spent much of the 2015–16 season playing on the Canucks' top line with the Sedin twins, following a 5–3 win over the Columbus Blue Jackets on 10 November 2015 which saw the line tally 11 points.
 Hansen responded by scoring a career-high 22 goals that season; scoring at least 20 goals for the first time in his career.

 In the 2016 off-season, the Canucks signed free agent Loui Eriksson to be the Sedins' new linemate.
 As a result, Hansen started the 2016–17 season on the second line with Markus Granlund and Brandon Sutter.
 Hansen scored his 100th career NHL goal on 20 October 2016; against Robin Lehner in a 2–1 win over the Buffalo Sabres.